rocioalvarezvaras/lcWGS/README.md

 multiqc .
 ```
 Details:
-- By placing the '.' we are indicating that our input corresponds to all the fastqc files that are in our current directory
+- By placing the '.' we are indicating that our input corresponds to all the fastqc files that are in our current directory.

-# Step 2: Trimming Raw reads - Trimmomatic
+# Step 2: Trimming raw reads - Trimmomatic

 We used Trimmomatic to trim quality, remove adapter sequences, and filter out low-quality reads from raw sequencing data.
 - Input: fq.gz files
 - Output: four files per sample, two unpaired (U) and two paired (P)